dogue/rustbucket/README.md

 smart way and failed.
 I tried multiple different ways and in the end just settled on a mutable raw pointer with the unsafe accesses cordoned off into safe methods.

+I've added a special opcode (`0xFF`) that isn't used on the real hardware as a halt instruction.
+Without real pins to pull high or low, I
+I needed a way to break out of the main loop (else tests would run the instruction pointer out of index bounds and panic).

 ## Useful Links

 - https://wiki.cdot.senecacollege.ca/wiki/6502_Addressing_Modes